DevHossamHassan/InstaMonitor/README.md

 6. Use local storage to store the results across application sessions

- Let's get started:
+# Let's get started:

 # Usage

           just one line of code to add to your Application class:
-        //init InstaMonitor

                  InstaMonitor.getInstance().init(this);

           and now feel free to get the data anytime and  anywhere.

                     ArrayList<Session> sessionsList;
                     sessionsList = InstaMonitor.getInstance().getMonitorData();